cocos/cocos-docs/en/scripting/modules/config.md

 ## Installing npm packages

-Execute the following command in the project root directory
+To install an `npm` package, execute the following command in the project root directory:

 ```bash
 > npm install --save protobufjs
 ```

-will install the npm package `protobufjs` into the `/node_modules` directory and write the dependencies for this package to the file `package.json`.
+The above command will install the `npm` package `protobufjs` into the `/node_modules` directory and write the dependencies for this package to the file `package.json`.

-The `package.json` file is an npm manifest file and needs to be included in version control.
+The `package.json` file is an `npm` manifest file and needs to be included in version control.

-> Cocos Creator recommends that the automatically generated `package-lock.json` also be included in version control to ensure that the same version of the package is installed between multiple developers.
+> **Note**: Cocos Creator recommends that the automatically generated `package-lock.json` be included in version control to ensure that the same version of the package is installed between multiple developers.

 The `/node_modules` directory is generally not included in version control.

-Once `package.json` has documented the dependencies, the following commands can be executed directly to reinstall or install in other environments:
+Once the dependencies have been written into the `package.json`, the following commands can be executed directly to reinstall or install in other environments:

 ```bash
 > npm install